 The Trustees, 117

+Board of Trustees, 118

 University Administration, 117

-La Sierra Campus Administration, 118
+La Sierra Campus Administration, 119

-School of Education Administration, 120
+School of Education Administration, 121

-Faculty, 122
+Faculty, 124

-Alumni Federation, 125
+Alumni Federation, 127

-Accreditation, 126
+Accreditation, 128

-Instructional Resources, 127
+Instructional Resources, 129

-Maps, 129
+Maps, 131

-Address and Telephone Directory, 132
+Address and Telephone Directory, 134

-University Information, 133
+University Information, 135

-Index, 134
+Index, 136

-LOMA LINDA UNIVERSITY is a two-campus Seventh-day Adventist coeducational institution located in inland southern California and is part of the Seventh-day Adventist system of higher education.
+LOMA LINDA UNIVERSITY is a two-campus, Seventh-day Adventist coeducational institution located in inland southern California and is part of the Seventh-day Adventist system of higher education.

-On the La Sierra campus, at the west edge of Riverside, curriculums in applied and liberal arts and sciences, business and management, preprofessional programs for the health-related professions, and programs in professional education in fulfillment of requirements for teaching credentials are offered by the College of Arts and Sciences, the School of Business and Management, and the School of Education.
-On the Loma Linda campus, in the San Bernardino-Redlands area, professional curriculums are offered by the Schools of Allied Health Professions, Dentistry, Health, Medicine, and Nursing.
-Graduate programs of the departments of the schools are offered from both campuses through the Graduate School.
+On the La Sierra campus, at the west edge of Riverside, curricula in applied and liberal arts and sciences, undergraduate and graduate business and management, pre-professional programs for the health-related professions, and programs in professional education in fulfillment of requirements for teaching credentials are offered by the College of Arts and Sciences, the School of Business and Management, the School of Education, and the School of Religion.
+On the Loma Linda campus, in the San Bernardino-Redlands area, professional curricula are offered by the Schools of Allied Health Professions, Dentistry, Medicine, Nursing, and Public Health.
+Graduate programs are offered from both campuses through the Graduate School.

-Accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges, and the North American Division Commission on Accreditation of the Board of Regents of the General Conference of Seventh-day Adventists, Loma Linda University is a member of the American Council on Education and the Association of American Colleges.
-The professional curriculums of the University are approved by their respective professional organizations.
+Accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges and the North American Division Commission on Accreditation of the Board of Regents of the General Conference of Seventh-day Adventists, Loma Linda University is a member of the American Council on Education and the Association of American Colleges.
+The professional curricula of the University are approved by their respective professional organizations.

-Curriculums are offered leading to the Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Business Administration, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science, Bachelor of Social Work, Master of Arts, Master of Business Administration, Master of Health Administration, Master of Public Health, Master of Science, Master of Science in Public Health, Specialist in Education, Doctor of Dental Surgery, Doctor of Education, Doctor of Health Science, Doctor of Medicine, Doctor of Philosophy, and Doctor of Public Health degrees.
+Curricula are offered leading to the Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Business Administration, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science, Bachelor of Social Work, Master of Arts, Master of Business Administration, Master of Health Administration, Master of Public Health, Master of Science, Master of Science in Public Health, Specialist in Education, Doctor of Dental Surgery, Doctor of Education, Doctor of Health Science, Doctor of Medicine, Doctor of Philosophy, and Doctor of Public Health degrees.

 The core of the combined faculties consists of approximately 743 full-time teachers.
-Part-time and voluntary teachers, especially clinicians in the professional curriculums, bring the total past 1,885.
+Part-time and voluntary teachers, especially clinicians in the professional curricula, bring the total past 1,885.
 Men and women from as many as 100 nations are represented in the annual enrollment of nearly 4,400 students.